 Session 6: Building a Regional, Multi-Ethnic Movement for Racial Equity

-Speaker: Dr. Manuel Pastor, Professor, Sociology and American Studies & Ethnicity, University of Southern California
+Speakers: Dr. Manuel Pastor, Professor, Sociology and American Studies & Ethnicity, University of Southern California, & Leon Andrews, Director, Race, Equity & Leadership, National League of Cities

-In the Greater Washington region, a conversation about racism and racial equity must cross geographic jurisdictions and racial and ethnic lines.
+In this region, a conversation about racism and racial equity must cross geographic jurisdictions and racial and ethnic lines.
 Is the Greater Washington region ready to hold a summit on racial equity?
 What factors must be considered?
 How do we build on the foundation that we have laid?
-How have such alliances occurred in other regions of the country?
 Dr. Pastor will lead us through a discussion on regionalism and racial equity.
+Leon Andrews will then facilitate a conversation about what a summit on race, racism and the future of Greater Washington would mean for our region.

 Dr. Manuel Pastor is Professor of Sociology and American Studies & Ethnicity at the University of Southern California.
 He currently directs USC's Program for Environmental and Regional Equity and the Center for the Study of Immigrant Integration.
 Pastor holds an economics Ph.D. from the University of Massachusetts, Amherst, and is the inaugural holder of the Turpanjian Chair in Civil Society and Social Change at USC.
 Pastor’s research has generally focused on issues of the economic, environmental and social conditions facing low-income urban communities – and the social movements seeking to change those realities.
 His current research culminates in the release of his forthcoming book, State of Resistance: What California's Dizzying Descent and Remarkable Resurgence Means for America's Future, in April 2018.